-- 1. Update your basic information (please ensure all fields are completed)
+- 1. Update your basic information (please ensure all fields are completed);

-- 2. Make a new grant application
+- 2. Make a new grant application;

-- 3. Access previous grant applications
+- 3. Access previous grant applications;

-- 4. Manage any active grants
+- 4. Manage any active grants.

-When you have entered your basic details, you will be able to create a new application from the portal home page.
-Alternatively, select 'New Application' from the 'My Applications' tab.
-Next, click 'Apply' for the Funding Round 'Translational Research Scholarship 2023'.
+You will be able to create a new application from the portal home page.
+Alternatively, select 'New Application' from the 'My Applications' tab, and click 'Apply' for 'Irish Cancer Society - IACR PhD Scholarship Programme 2024: Cancer Survivorship Research'.